farmingdata/farmingdata.github.io/_posts/2019-02-11-we-are-hiring.md

 ### What you'll do in your role

 * Work closely with our founders to define and iterate technical roadmaps and product designs
-* Build applications across an array of Android devices
+* Build front-end Android applications, back-end development, and data analytics
-* Work with other developers and designers to create the best user experience
+* Work with other developers and designers to create the best user experience (UI/UX)
 * Grow in your understanding of a variety of emerging technologies and methods
 * Connect regularly with team members (using remote video meeting tools)